 Often, a parent whose criminal past is behind them can be the primary residential parent of their children, because of the weight of the criteria listed above.

-If you are concerned that your criminal record may affect your residential time arrangement, or if you believe that your former partner’s criminal behavior may endanger your children, speak with the experienced family law attorneys at Ashby Law.
+If you are concerned that your criminal record may affect your residential time arrangement, or if you believe that your former partner’s criminal behavior may endanger your children, speak with the experienced family law attorneys at Pacific Northwest Family Law.
 Our knowledgeable lawyers will help you advocate your position with both the court and your ex-partner, and will work to help you and your family move forward with your lives.

 For help with your situation, contact us today by calling 509-572-3700.